What is checked in a car MOT test?

 MOT test

-The MOT is a legal requirement for all cars over three years old – and around 40 percent of cars fail the test at the first attempt.
+The MOT is a legal requirement for all cars aged over three years old.
+And around 40 percent of cars fail the test at the first attempt.

-Data shows that ahalf of all faults could be avoided by carrying out some simple checks before the MOT test.
-For example, 30 percent of faults found during MOT tests relate to lights and indicators.
+Data shows that half of all faults could be prevented by carrying out some simple checks before the MOT test.
+For example, 30 percent of the faults found relate to lights and indicators.

 It pays to give your car a once-over before you send it to be tested.
 Although you won’t be able to fix everything at home, you’ll give it the best chance of passing first time.

-Remember, the MOT test doesn’t cover the condition of the engine, clutch and gearbox.
+The MOT test is a series of checks to ensure that your car is safe to drive and meets the current legal standards.
+Bear in mind that it doesn’t cover the condition of the engine, clutch and gearbox.
 It’s also not a replacement for having your car serviced.
-Instead, it’s a series of checks to ensure that your car meets the current legal standards.

 Car parts checked in the MOT